 Carved Lands

-Starting anew in the Swiss Alps and filming with a local craftsman in an unlikely place.
+In the Swiss Alps and filming with a local craftsman in an unlikely place.

 “Would you like to go up the mountain first?”
 Roger asks.